scrabbletank/farhome-rules/rulesdoc.md

 Make a melee attack against a creature using any spellcasting roll instead of your attack roll.
 On hit the creature takes normal damage, ignoring 1 level of resistance on a critical.

-***Enhanced:*** You may spend 1 mana to add a wound of Fire, Cold, Lightning, or Poison damage to the attack.
+***Enhanced:*** You may spend 1 mana to add a wound of fire, cold, lightning, or poison damage to the attack.

 ___
 #### Wild Attack